 Moderated by: Sylvia Pfeifer, Acting Industry Editor, Financial Times

-- How are developers tackling the housing shortage?
-Looking at ambitious plans to build 50,000 or multi-tenure homes to meet a multifaceted housing crisis
+- Looking at ambitious plans to build 50,000 or multi-tenure homes to meet a multifaceted housing crisis

-- Ensuring safety and security of occupants remains at the heart of all development.
+- How can organisations ensure that the safety and security of occupants remains at the heart of all development?

 Clare Miller, CEO, Clarion Housing Group